 Fact-checking Origin

 William Blake was a real life English poet who published the epic poem The Four Zoas: True, kind of.
 Blake was indeed a poet and had published The Four Zoas, and “The dark religions are departed & sweet Science reigns” (the 47-character password in Origin) is indeed the last line of The Four Zoas.
 But Brown seems to have missed the capitalization of the words “religions” and “science” when quoting the poem in Origin.
-Also, The Complete Works of William Blake does not exist as a “priceless manuscript” but is a rather mundane paperback book that can be purchased from Amazon for $20.
+Also, The Complete Works of William Blake does not exist only as a “priceless manuscript” but is a rather mundane paperback book that can be purchased from Amazon for $20.

 Bone conduction technology for headphones exists (O, III, 25): True, but it is largely still in the development phase, with current models not matching the standards of traditional headphone technology.